hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

-[15:51:27](#16611834872196BmHDj:gitter.im) <hiiamboris (NOT THIS ONE)>: you'll figure it out, just don't let your hands do anything before your head í ½í¸‰
+[15:51:27](#16611834872196BmHDj:gitter.im) <hiiamboris (NOT THIS ONE)>: you'll figure it out, just don't let your hands do anything before your head ğŸ˜‰

 [16:20:33](#16611852332197lBDjX:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 If I have some panels with elements inside, like button/areas, how could I add/remove elements from the panel?